dungeonmaster18/wt_project/README.md

 # Licence

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details